tencentyun/qcloud-documents/product/管理与支持/计费相关(new)/账户冻结说明_intl.md

 ### 2. How to check the details of frozen and unfrozen amount?

-You can go to "Available Balance" in the home page of [Cost Center](https://console.cloud.tencent.com/account) to view the frozen amount.
+You can go to "Account Information" in the home page of [Billing Center](https://console.cloud.tencent.com/account) to view the frozen amount.

  ![](https://mc.qcloudimg.com/static/img/60a6a4842c6f44705bc365aed7c369c9/image.png)